modelguyzz/chatGPT-all-other-ais-working/README.md

 :to bypass all restrictions

 #how to use?

-:paste into a frsh chatGPT chat in order.
+:paste into a fresh chatGPT chat in order.

-Join my discord server mall jailbreaks with regular updates. and for custom requests and more.
+#Join my discord server mall jailbreaks with regular updates. and for custom requests and more.

 https://discord.gg/wM4R3gq6wQ

+education purpose only.